With multiple people coming and going at all times of the day and night, fire safety in the hospitality sector is

 To ensure your business remains compliant and meets British Standards, it’s advisable to form a working relationship with a trusted fire safety services provider.

-Churches Fire is a nationwide company dedicated to supplying the best solutions to customers both large and small.
+Churches Fire & Security is a nationwide company dedicated to supplying the best solutions to customers both large and small.
 We can provide your business with full service fire safety services from: fire extinguisher equipment, kitchen suppression, emergency lighting, fire doors, fire alarms and many more services.

 Install reliable fire safety systems